yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Blinkhawk quickly identified the cause of this problem: wrong clears were being done in the code responsible for synchronisation in the buffer cache.
 {{< gh-hovercard "10249" "Some tweaks," >}} and the game can be safely played while scaled.

-For the Linux AMD users, specifically people using older Mesa RADV Vulkan driver releases, byte[] found out that one of the features of `VK_EXT_extended_dynamic_state3`, dynamic depth clamp, was implemented incorrectly in the driver, leading to vertex explosions in some expository and cutscenes moments in the game.
+For the Linux AMD users, specifically people using older Mesa RADV Vulkan driver releases, byte[] found out that one of the features of `VK_EXT_extended_dynamic_state3`, dynamic depth clamp, was implemented incorrectly in the driver, leading to vertex explosions in some expository moments in the game.

 {{< single-title-imgs-compare
     "Oh, there goes the vertex… (The Legend of Zelda: Tears of the Kingdom)"